 5. BRING TUPPERWARE

 This one sounds ridiculous I know but I have found that most places, while well stocked with kitchen utensils and cooking needs are often lacking in tupperware!
-I don't mean for you to go crazy here but I usually throw a couple containers in my bag to store things in once I get to my destination.
-The same goes for ziploc bags.
+I don’t mean for you to go crazy here but I usually throw a couple containers in my bag to store things in once I get to my destination.
+The same goes for Ziploc bags.
 Throw a handful in your suitcase and trust me you will end up putting them to good use!

 6. ASK YOUR FRIENDS

 Do you have any friends who are also eating paleo or gluten free?
 Ask them for advice!
-Have they ever been to where you are travelling?
+Have they ever been to where you are traveling?
 If so, where do they love to eat?
 I have a Facebook group full of other paleo bloggers and I am always asking them for advice when I have a trip coming up.
 I have discovered so many great restaurants and coffee shops this way.
 It never hurts to ask!